Natural dye Stuff for yarn dyeing at Gorgeous Yarns!

 Here at Gorgeous Yarns I am passionate about yarn dyeing using natural dye stuff.
 The range of colours is amazing; bright, rich colours, soft pastel colours and earthy neutrals, something for everyone.
 I’m also enthusiastic about encouraging you having a go at natural dyeing yourself, whether you have some experience or want to learn.
 We now have natural dye stuff pre-packed for you in recyclable packaging, ready weighed to dye 100g of natural yarn or fibre, with the option to reuse the dye stuff and dye to “exhaust” dye.
 (This means use up the leftovers!)

 I have chosen the dye stuffs carefully, from a reputable and knowledgeable source so I am confident the dyes are high quality and will give beautiful results.
-The specific dye colours give reliable and easy results which are relatively colour and wash-fast when fixed with Alum mordant.
-(Cochineal and Madder are the best for lightfastness.)
+The specific dye colours give reliable and easy results which are relatively colour and wash-fast (when fixed with Alum mordant if needed).
+Cochineal and Madder are the best for lightfastness.
 The colours also combine as a rainbow of colour options.
 The natural dyes available are:

 Saxon Blue : prepared to an 18th Century recipe by our friend Helen Melvin of Fiery Felts, its a liquid form of Indigo

 Chamomile : for a rich golden yellow which can be overdyed with Saxon Blue to give greens

 Cochineal : this tiny insect gives the most amazing pink shades

 Logwood : for rich purple, dark inky blue or violet